-Traffic police fails to enforce the ban on tinted glasses after six years
+Traffic police fail to enforce the ban on tinted glasses after six years

 Despite the Supreme Court’s ban six years back, 13878 cases are been reported by Bengaluru Traffic Police against illegal black-tinted glasses in cars in 2019 till August.